Skip to contents

 2 Customizing Prior Distributions

-The choice of prior is central to Bayesian shrinkage. bonsaiforest2 provides sensible defaults, but it allows for full customization using the prognostic_effect_priors and predictive_effect_priors arguments.
+The choice of prior is central to Bayesian shrinkage. bonsaiforest2 provides sensible defaults, but it allows for full customization using dedicated prior arguments: intercept_prior, unshrunk_prior, shrunk_prognostic_prior, and shrunk_predictive_prior.

 2.1 Prior Specification Mechanics